nepwork/handbook/stack.md

 - Blade
 - OpenAPI 3+ (used for code generation in prototypes and for documentation in matured projects)
 - Vue/HTML5/CSS3 (Multipage Setup using dev CDNs)
-- Blockstack to skip setting up custom blockchain
+- Blockstack (to skip setting up custom blockchain)
-- Balsamiq for Wireframing
+- Adobe XD/Balsamiq (for designing and wireframing)

 _______________________________________________________________________________________________________________________